pawan1198/r-cheatsheets/README.md

 [Pawan](www.linkedin.com/in/pawanjangra1198)
 # Getting Started with R Cheat Sheet

-R is one of the most popular programming languages in data science and is widely used across various industries and in academia.
-Given that it’s open-source, easy to learn, and capable of handling complex data and statistical manipulations, R has become the preferred computing environment for many data scientists today.
+R is one of the most popular programming languages in data science and is widely used across various industries and academia.
+It’s open-source, easy to learn, and capable of handling complex data and statistical manipulations, making it the preferred computing environment for many data scientists today.

 This cheat sheet will cover an overview of getting started with R.

-You can find some usefull cheatsheet [here](cheatsheets.md)
+You can find some useful cheatsheets [here](cheatsheets.md)

 # Download and Install R and Rstudio